 Scoop: Coming Up on a Rebroadcast of SHARK TANK on ABC - Saturday, March 14, 2020

-The Sharks in this episode are Mark Cuban, Kevin O'Leary, Lori Greiner, Robert Herjavec and guest Shark Dan Lubetzky.
+The Sharks in this episode are Mark Cuban, Kevin O'Leary, Lori Greiner, Robert Herjavec and Barbara Corcoran.

 Scoop: Coming Up on a Rebroadcast of AMERICAN IDOL on ABC - Saturday, March 14, 2020